AlexSkrypnyk/customizer/README.md

 ## Helpers

 The Customizer provides a few helpers to make processing answers easier.
-These are available as properties and methods of the Customizer `$c` instance passed to the processing callbacks:
+These are available as properties and methods of the Customizer instance passed to the processing callbacks:

 - `cwd` - current working directory.